dentemple/dentemple.com/docs/resume/work-experience.md

 ---

-> **Data Engineer, "Strategy & Analytics"** | 2014 - 2017
+> **Data Engineer, Strategy & Analytics** | 2014 - 2017

-For the Penn Foster call center’s internal tooling and analytics.

-Responsibilities included: Writing SQL to generate and automate reports, building new apps to improve employee workflows, building a CMS to merge internal tooling, and prototyping multiple projects to explore new revenue-generating ideas.

-Projects built from scratch:

-Multiple SQL-based scripts & dashboards using SQL Server and Oracle DB for weekly and quarterly reporting Automation scripts for gov’t assistance benefits using VBA with MS Excel/Access and the IBM AS/400 Automation scripts for transcript reviews using VBA with MS Excel/Access A Javascript-based webform for performing enrollment calculations during live sales calls An employee CMS using jQuery and Python/Django
-Python scripts for managing Machine Learning data

-Additional projects contributed to:
+- Wrote SQL queries for OracleDB, PostgreSQL, and SQL Server databases to manage daily, weekly, and quarterly reporting to mid-level and C-suite executives
+- Automated IBM AS/400 tasks with VBA and the MS COM to handle specialized enrollments
+- Automated IBM AS/400 tasks with VBA and the MS COM to handle student paperwork processing
+- Built a new Javascript and HTML/CSS app to handle sales calculations for call center agents
+- Wrote Python to process and pipe raw call center data to use with Machine Learning models
+- Prototyped a new Python and Django REST Framework app for use as a new CRM
+- Fixed bugs for an analytics C# app

-A C#.Net app for a specific team’s predictive analytics A client-facing Javascript with Ruby on Rails app
+- Reviewed and spec'ing a new Ruby on Rails B2C app

 | Category | Skills |
 | --- | --- |